Last Updated on January 26, 2023 by Lori Geurin

 20. Processed Cheese

-If you ever sprayed Easy Cheese in your mouth as a kid (hand raised) you know about processed cheese.
+You know about processed cheese if you ever sprayed Easy Cheese in your mouth as a kid (hand raised).
 Or what about those cute little packets of white crackers that come with the plastic cheese spreader and the fluffy orange cheese?
 I remember taking them for snacks to elementary school.

 Real cheese has some nice health benefits, but processed cheese is nothing like the real thing.